francamateus93/Omnifood-HTML-y-CSS/content.md

 - Delivery is free
 - Get access to latest recipes

-### Photo gallery

-[Use the 12 photos we provided]

 ### Customer testimonials

 [Photos of customers included]

 Inexpensive, healthy and great-tasting meals, without even having to order manually!
 It feels truly magical.
+— Jordi Blau
+Barcelona, Spain

-(Dave Bryson) The AI algorithm is crazy good, it chooses the right meals for me every time.
+The AI algorithm is crazy good, it chooses the right meals for me every time.
 It's amazing not to worry about food anymore!
-(Ben Hadley)
+— Victor Sanchez
+Madrid, Spain

 Omnifood is a life saver!
 I just started a company, so there's no time for cooking.
 I couldn't live without my daily meals now!
-(Steve Miller)
+— David García
+Sevilla, Spain

 I got Omnifood for the whole family, and it frees up so much time!
 Plus, everything is organic and vegan and without plastic.
-(Hannah Smith)

-### Section with logos of featured publications [see images]
+— Alba Fernández
+Granada, Spain

 ### Contact information